I’ve been a dad for a touch over six months now. I stay at home with the baby during the day, and then work (from home) in the evening.

 Serotonin plays so many different roles in our bodies that it is really tough to tag it.
 For the sake of practical application I call it “The Confidence Molecule.”
 Ultimately the link between higher serotonin and a lack of rejection sensitivity allows people to put themselves in situations that will bolster self-esteem, increase feelings of worthiness and create a sense of belonging.

-It turns out that seratonin also
+It turns out that seratonin also regulates patience and impulsivity.

 This particular study is on rats (we’ll discuss a related human study, too).
 The usual method for measuring impulse reactions versus patient reactions goes something like this: A rat is presented with two levers.
 One lever releases one pellet immediately.
 The other releases four pellets, but after a delay.